The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-We present three examples of the symmetry property of the POGAMP.
-In Figure \ref{sym_fig}-(a), $N$ is a homogeneous PP and the four sets of points defined by the different colours are symmetric between themselves.
-In Figure \ref{sym_fig}-(b), the intensity function of $N$ is piecewise constant, and the blue and red sets are symmetric and the black and green ones also are.
-In Figure \ref{sym_fig}-(c), the intensity function of $N$ is proportional to a bivariate normal density function with symmetry at the centroid.
-In this case, the four sets of points defined by the different colours are symmetric between themselves.
+We present three examples of the symmetry property of the POGAMP in Figure \ref{sym_fig}.
+In Figure \ref{sym_fig}(a), $N$ is a homogeneous PP, and the four sets of points defined by different colors are symmetric with each other.
+In Figure \ref{sym_fig}(b), the intensity function of $N$ is piecewise constant; the blue and red sets are symmetric, as are the black and green ones.
+In Figure \ref{sym_fig}(c), the intensity function of $N$ is proportional to a bivariate normal density function centered at the centroid, where the four sets of points defined by different colors are symmetric with each other.